IBM/EMSVM/README.md

 A bad run might look in many ways but would show as last summary line as read "ERROR" message

-To start the EMSVM run wiht ''--start-EMS'' parameter
+To start the EMSVM run with ''--start-EMS'' parameter

 To connect to the console of the EMSVM from the host run with ''--connect-EMS'' parameter.
-To disconnect use Ctrl + ] key combo
+To disconnect use Ctrl + ] key combo.
 ```
 [root@x86unode EMSVM]# ./emsvm --connect-EMS
 2022-11-04 04:06:34,446 INFO:	 Welcome to EMS VM version 0.49